NQ-TU/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
-This project is the combined work of 4 team members, to create visuals that are interactive with our song, [Heartbeat - Childish Gambino.](https://youtu.be/uN8VQiKgRrU?si=vwhKmCmouqWreZ4a) We analysed audio elements of the song and then, using different methods visualised them using processing in Java.
+This project is the combined work of 4 team members, to create visuals that are interactive with our song, [Heartbeat - Childish Gambino.](https://youtu.be/uN8VQiKgRrU?si=vwhKmCmouqWreZ4a) We analysed audio elements of the song and then, using different methods visualised them using Processing in Java, with the help of the minim library.

 # Instructions
 Run Main.java inside ie\tudublin, this will run our Heartbeat.java file where we handle rendering each persons visual.